StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 when creating the Stanmodel.

-It is very important that in order to use option 2 the package MCMCChains.jl needs to be installed and loaded in your script, e.g. see the `bernoulli.jl` example in ```examples_mcmcchains```.
+It is very important that in order to use option 2 the package MCMCChains.jl needs to be installed and loaded in your script, e.g. see the `bernoulli.jl` example in the ```examples_mcmcchains``` directory.

 ## Running a CmdStan script, some details